endlessm/eos-build-meta/doc/howto/build.md

 ## Image build stage

-See `doc/overview/build.md` for an overview of the image build process and links to external documentation.
-Read on for instructions on how to run the image build.
+See `doc/overview/images.md` for an overview of the different Endless OS images variants and links for further reading.

+This document covers how to build the `eos-amd64-amd64-base` variant.
+The PAYG variant can only be built inside Endless.

 ### Automated builds